Noteshelf Review 2023

 As a good rule of thumb, if your note is visible from the main user interface (the thumbnail selection screen), it’s a notebook.
 This includes scanned documents, imported images, and every other file type.

-It’s a different approach from GoodNotes, where imported documents are treated as standalone files, and it can complicate your organization if you aren’t careful.
+It’s a different approach from Goodnotes, where imported documents are treated as standalone files, and those restrictions can complicate your organization if you aren’t careful.

-Protip: Go to Settings (tap the gear on the upper right of the sidebar), then tap on Free Covers & Paper Templates to access free designs and paper templates, such as stickers, trackers, study planners, and more.
+Protip: Tap on Templates on the sidebar to access free designs and paper templates, such as stickers, trackers, study planners, and more.

-If you want to go further, you can also enable the auto-backup feature using the various cloud services available through Noteshelf or set a password to protect your document.
+If you want to go further during note creation, you can also enable the auto-backup feature using the various cloud services available through Noteshelf or set a password to protect your document.

 Organization